Shao-Group/scallop2/README.md

 Scallop2 usually take a few minteus to an hour to assemble a typical aligned Illumina RNA-seq sample.

 ## Running Scallop2 on a small example
-An small example of input data `example-input.bam` is available in the `example` directory.
+A small example of input data `example-input.bam` is available in the `example` directory.

 Suppose we have installed Scallop2 following the steps in the `Installation`, we have the executable file `scallop2` at `src/scallop2`.